WordPress/gutenberg/blocks/README.md

   editor.
 A block can update its own state in response to events using the `setAttributes` function, passing an object of properties to be applied as a partial update.
-- `save( { attributes: Object } ): WPElement | String` - Returns an element
+- `save( { attributes: Object } ): WPElement` - Returns an element describing
-  describing the markup of a block to be saved in the published content.
+  the markup of a block to be saved in the published content.
 This function is called before save and when switching to an editor's HTML view.
 - `keywords` - An optional array of keywords used to filter the block list.

 ### `wp.blocks.getBlockType( name: string )`